-Equivalence is one of the most important mathematical ideas and yet, in work with young children, explicit attention is rarely drawn to it.
-As we indicate in our discussions of compression and counting, children actually work with equivalence from very early on in their thinking.
+Equivalence is one of the most important mathematical ideas.
+It is important, when working with young children, to draw explicit attention to it.
+As indicated when talking about compression and counting, children actually work with equivalence from very early on in their thinking.
 Equivalence is also the big idea behind the conservation judgements children make.
 In fact, it is difficult to see how children could have made any progress in their learning of language (long before school) without noting various equivalences in the sounds and expressions they have heard and made.

 Equivalence literally means 'equal value'.
-We might add that the most interesting and important instances of equivalence occur when two or more things are of equal value but look different.
-In early arithmetic, there are two key occasions when children face instances of equivalence explicitly: the introduction of the '=' sign (which means 'is equivalent to') and when they meet fractions $(\frac{1}{2} = \frac{2}{4} = \frac{3}{4} \dots)$.
-However, there are numerous other occasions when they need to see equivalence which are commonly less explicit.
+The most interesting and important instances of equivalence occur when two or more things are of equal value, but look different.
+In early calculating, there are three occasions when children face instances of equivalence explicitly: quantity value and column value (see Names for children's first numbers - place value), the introduction of the = sign (which means 'is equivalent to') and later, when they meet fractions $(\frac{1}{2} = \frac{2}{4} = \frac{3}{6} \ldots)$ .
+However, there are numerous other occasions when they explicitly need to see equivalence.

-When children learn place value, for example, they need to see that one 'ten' is equivalent to 10 'ones', that '40' is equivalent to '4 tens', that '53' is equivalent to both '50 and 3' and to '5 tens and 3 ones', that 10 'tens' are equivalent to one 'hundred' and so on.
-For their mental arithmetic strategies to make sense, children have to be able to see what are called the decompositions of any number as equivalent to each other, for example, 9 = 1 + 8 = 3 + 6 = 10 - 1.
-In measuring, equivalences between units (100 cm = 1 m, 1'' = 2.54 cm)are at the heart of being able to understand systems of measures as well as the whole idea of using any kind of repeated unit.
+For their mental arithmetic strategies to make sense, children have to be able to see what are called the decompositions of any number as equivalent to each other, e.g. 9 = 1 + 8 = 3 + 6 = 10 - 1.
+In measuring, equivalences between units (100 cm = 1 m, 1" $\approx$ 2.54 cm) are at the heart of being able to understand systems of measures and relations between them.

-When young children seem not to understand something that seems clear to us in arithmetic, there is often an equivalence we are seeing that they are not, or vice versa.
-Do not forget that equivalence is about things that are worth the same but which look different; very often we (including children) find it difficult to see past appearances.
-We tell children that 'tens' are not 'ones' (even though their numerals look the same) because they are different, and yet we also tell them that they are 'the same thing' (equivalent) when it comes to breaking up a ten to make ten ones.
+When young children seem not to understand something in arithmetic that might be deemed to be clear and straightforward, there is often an equivalence we are seeing that they are not, or vice versa.
+Equivalence is about things that are worth the same but which look different.
+Very often we find it difficult to see beyond appearances.
+It is common for children to hear that digits in the tens column refer to 'tens' and not 'ones'.
+Yet, when explaining decomposition, children also hear that a 'ten' is as good as ten 'ones'.
+The digits involved all look the same, but sometimes 'tens' are not 'ones' and sometimes they are.
+What enables this interpretive switching is an underlying understanding of the equivalence between one 'ten' and ten 'ones'.